ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 Practically, in most day-to-day business, the chair will determine consensus based on the absence of dissenting positions being put forward in a reasonable time.
-However, some decisions are deemed important enough to require a formal vote.
+However, some decisions are deemed important enough or controversial enough to require a formal vote.
 This document outlines the process used by the IAB to make such decisions.

-# Number of allowable dissents

-The two-dissent rule from RFC 2850 aims to reach consensus and support from the IAB as a whole.
-The drawback of such a rule is that it may end up in deadlocks or it may take significant time to reach a decision.
-While this is acceptable to a number of situations, there are other IAB decisions where not having a decision by a given deadline is not acceptable.
-Because of that, those decisions do not follow the two-dissent rule from RFC 2850 and instead only require a simple majority:

-* IAB confirmation of the IESG slate from the NomCom

-* Appointments made by the IAB

-* Signing of letters from the IAB as a whole

-* Decisions related to Appeals

-In such cases, votes require a simple majority of the non-recused voting members of the IAB to vote in the affirmative.

-A non-exhaustive list of cases where IAB aims for a unanimous decision and fallback to the use of the two-dissent rule from RFC 2850 includes:

-* Decisions related to IAB Stream Documents

-* IAB Statements

-* Decisions related to IAB Technical Programs and Administrative Support Groups

-* Decisions related to IAB Workshops

 # Decision Process